Skip to content

 • Select the association that you are interested in

-• On the final screen, users can view the Cypher query executed in the backend to fetch the results
+• In the last page, users can see the cypher query that run in the backend to fetch the results

-• Click on any node within the subgraph
+1. Select a Node: Click on any node within the subgraph to begin exploration.

-• A side panel opens on the right, displaying the node’s first-degree neighbors
+2. View First-Degree Neighbors: A modal panel opens on the right, displaying the first-degree neighbors of the selected node.

-• Use the Previous button to remove the most recent node expansion
+5. Navigate Changes: Use the Previous button to remove the most recent node expansion.
+Use the Next button to undo the change and reapply the expansion.